Menu

 Nevertheless, cycling clubs do exist in Singapore, especially since cycling rose in popularity during the pandemic.
 Some of them organize cycling sessions.
 Some interesting cycling routes include rides in Pasir Ris Park and the Khatib Loop.

 Tennis courts are very popular in Singapore.
 In addition to private clubs, many condominiums have their own tennis courts, so it shouldn't be difficult to find a convenient location.
 There are numerous online forums that allow players to find partners.
-For more information about tennis-related events, check out the website of the Singapore Tennis Association.
+For more information about tennis-related events, check out the Singapore Tennis Association website.

 Singapore is a country replete with surprises, so it shouldn't shock you that ice hockey enthusiasts can play here, even in the tropical latitudes of the country.
 For more information about venues and events, visit the Singapore Ice Hockey Association.